falowo95/sp500_ETL_Pipeline/airflow/README.md

 - `GCP_PROJECT_ID`
 - `GCP_GCS_BUCKET`

-4. Build images for Docker.
+4. Build Docker images:

 ```
 make build
 ```
-5. Run Docker containers.
+5. Start Docker containers:
 ```
 make up
 ```
-6. terminate containers
+6. To stop running containers:
 ```
 make down
 ```
-7. Now Airflow running on 8080 port, so can forward it and open in browser at localhost:8080.
+7. Once Airflow is running, you can access it on port 8080.
+You can forward this port and open it in your browser at localhost:8080.